aroberge/friendly/dev-notes.md

 # Developer notes

-Friendly-traceback has no other dependencies than modules included in Python's standard library.
+Friendly has no other dependencies than modules included in Python's standard library.
 Python versions supported include 3.6, 3.7 and 3.8.

 We use [black](https://github.com/python/black) for formatting and